docspell/dsc/README.md

 ## Usage

+There are binaries provided at the [release page](https://github.com/docspell/dsc/releases/latest) that you can download.
+Or you can build it as described below.

 Run `dsc --help` to see a command overview.
 There are common options that apply to (almost) all commands and each command has its own set of options and arguments.